riblidezso/mhcboost/README.md

 - amino acids are encoded in a one hot scheme
 - species are encoded in a one hot scheme
 - HLA types are encoded in a one-hot scheme
+- HLA loci are encoded in a one-hot scheme
+- HLA serotypes are encoded in a one-hot scheme
+- peptide lengths are included

 #### Target